J&K is changing fast, Bollywood promises to come back big | ExBulletin

 From 2010 to 2019 up to twenty films – Lamhaa in 2010, Lahore in 2010, Jo Hum Chaein in 2011, Rockstar in 2011, Saat Khoon Maaf in 2011, Agent Vinod in 2012, Student Of The Year in 2012, Jab Tak Hain Jaan in 2012, Yeh Jawani Diwani in 2012, Bhaag Milkha Bhaag in 2013, Highway in 2014, Haider in 2014, Bajrangi Bhaijaan in 2015, Fitoor in 2016, Jolly LLB 2 in 2017, Tubelight in 2017, Raazi in 2018, Kalankin 2019, Uri in 2019 and Romeo Akbar Walter in 2019 – were shot dead in Kashmir.

-Before 1990, hundreds of Kashmiris made their living directly or indirectly from Bollywood in the valley.
+Before 1990, hundreds of Kashmiris lived directly or indirectly from Bollywood in the valley.
 According to official figures, there were 17 theaters in Kashmir and hundreds of people were employed in the entertainment industry.
-All of these movie theaters, including audio and video tape libraries, beauty salons and barber shops, were closed for good due to militant threats in the early 1990s.
+All of these cinemas, including audio and video tape libraries, beauty salons, and barber shops, were closed permanently due to militant threats in the early 1990s.

 Bollywood explores Kashmir again

 On January 29 of this year, a 24-member delegation from Bollywood arrived in Kashmir for a four-day visit.
 It included director Rajkumar Hirani, members of Ajay Devgan Films, Sanjay Dutt Productions, Reliance Entertainment, RohitShetty Films, Zee Studios, Adhikari Brothers & SAB (Marathi), Endemol and Excel Entertainment.
-The delegation also had representatives from the Producers Guild, Mumbai.
+The delegation also included representatives from the Producers Guild of Mumbai.

-After completing their visit, the members of the delegation praised the beauty of Kashmir and believed that the place could be an international film shooting destination.
+After finishing their visit, the members of the delegation praised the beauty of Kashmir and felt that the place could be an international film shooting destination.

 The filmmakers had given hope that they would return to the valley soon.